Honda Campus All-Star Challenge: 2011-Present

-Nationals
+The National Championship Tournament (NCT)

 Qualifying stage

 As part of a qualification process, each college/university must host a campus tournament to determine which players will represent the school's team.
 Schools must qualify for the NCT by competing in one of the National Qualifying Tournaments (NQT) that take place in February.
-48 schools are chosen for the NCT based on their NQT performance and previous years' performance at the NCT.
+32 schools are chosen for the NCT based on their NQT performance and previous years' performance at the NCT.
 Schools may increase their chances of qualifying via other ways announced by HCASC officials, including service projects and "Rep My School" contests.
 Defending champions automatically qualify for the tournament.